EinarGissurar/RU_Canvas_Quiz_Maker/README.md

 ## Setup

 **First things first.**
-If you are fetching this configuration from the Google Drive make sure to download the folder to your own local directory, before editing any of the sample files.
+It´s important to setup a work flow to use this tool, and also to be careful when using it.
+Canvas is quite fragile, and does´t react well to mistakes.
+The best approach is to try a small quiz first, use a spreadsheet to create the quiz, and standardise question formats, and lengths, to make it easy to check for errors.

-Additionally, if you intend on working with the google/excel sheets to set up the quiz/questions, make sure you finsih by exporting the Data sheets as CSV.
+If you intend on working with the google/excel sheets to set up the quiz/questions, make sure you finish by exporting the Data sheets as CSV.
+Be aware that you must use ";" as the delimiter beteween fields in the csv file (and not use a ";" in the quiz question itself.

 ---